bimalka98/EN2030-Processor-Dissection/README.md

 # practice
-This repository was created on purpose of practicing.
+This repository was created on purpose of practicing github.

-Today is 1st of June 2020.
-Day one of GitHub.
-Today is 2ndof June.
-Day two at GitHub.